SpongePowered/SpongeDocs/source/server/getting-started/bungeecord.rst

 .. warning::
  In order to connect servers to BungeeCord, you must run the servers in offline mode.
 In offline mode, without the proper precautions, anyone can log into the server using any name they wish, including those who have admin permissions.
 Make sure you protect your servers using firewalls.
-If you are using linux, there is an IPTables guide at `SpigotMC Firewall guide <https://www.spigotmc.org/wiki/firewall-guide/>`_, alternatively, some distributions come with `UncomplicatedFirewall "ufw" <https://wiki.ubuntu.com/UncomplicatedFirewall>`_.
+If you are using Linux, there is an IPTables guide at `SpigotMC Firewall guide <https://www.spigotmc.org/wiki/firewall-guide/>`_, alternatively, some distributions come with `UncomplicatedFirewall "ufw" <https://wiki.ubuntu.com/UncomplicatedFirewall>`_.

-If you are not comfortable with tinkering with Linux, or you are unsure as to how to prevent unauthorised access to your servers, consider consulting with someone who has more experience to ensure the security of your server.
+If you are not comfortable with tinkering with Linux, or you are unsure as to how to prevent unauthorized access to your servers, consider consulting with someone who has more experience to ensure the security of your server.

 .. note::